signetlabdei/lorawan/doc/lorawan.rst

 Some details that are not crucial for the evaluation of the system performance of a network still need to be implemented.
 These include:

-- Frame counters, both at the End Devices and at the Network Server's DeviceStatus
-- Proper setting of ADR flags (no ADR mechanism is implemented still)
 - Join procedure management (both at the NS and at the EDs)

 Usage